neazk/orders-entry-system/README.md

-old app for bulk data entry from Whatsapp massages and store them in database and generate PDF
+old app for bulk data entry from Whatsapp massages and store them in database and generate PDF on demand